orblivion/ntfy/.sandstorm/README.md

 # Overview

 These READMEs are the result of pondering how ntfy works and how it can be integrated into Sandstorm.
-I confused myself multiple times in the process.
-I've put some effort into cleaning it all up but that itself has been an endeavor.
+This is the overview, and it has links to the respective [details](README_DETAILS.md) (which may be a bit discombobulated, pardon the dust).

-The bottom line is this: The **initial release** of this ntfy Sandstorm app will have some advantages and some disadvantages compared to the normal ntfy app.
+The **initial release** of this ntfy Sandstorm app will have some advantages and some disadvantages compared to the normal ntfy app.
 I am going to cut down the work I have to do as much as I can to make it a passable release (one which I am comfortable using myself).

 These docs describe what I can and can't do.
 These notes are for my future self, and for others who are particularly interested.
 I will *probably hold off on implementing anything past the initial version* until I hear from a potential user that they are interested in it.
 So please, speak up if that is you.

-And if you are interested in helping, I'd love to hear from you as well.
+If you are interested in helping, particularly if you know something about ntfy and/or could review code, I'd love to hear from you.
 Find me on [Mastodon](https://mastodon.social/@ill_logic) or [Zulip](https://sandstorm.zulipchat.com/#narrow/channel/476196-app-updates/topic/ntfy.3A.20a.20UnifiedPush.20app.20for.20Sandstorm).
 Or my email address which is on my website which is on my Github profile.
-I can start to put this stuff into Github issues.

 # [Changes and Issues](README_DETAILS.md#changes-and-issues)

-My notes on what can and should be done exploded.
-For most readers here, I wanted to make a summary, but you can look at the accompanying sub-section in [README_DETAILS.md](README_DETAILS.md)
+The details for section is for:

+* What to change in this version and why
+* What to change in future versions and why
+* What not to do, and why

+This overview will try to stick to what to do for the initial release.

 ## [Backend changes](README_DETAILS.md#backend-changes)